A large, complex organization composed of appointed officials.

 The extent to which appointed bureaucrats can choose courses of action and make policies that are not spelled out in advance by laws.

-The government office to which people are appointed on the basis of merit, as ascertained by a written exam or by applying certain selection criteria.
+the government offices to which people are appointed on the basis of merit, as ascertained by a written examination or by applying certain selection criteria, such as training, educational attainments, or prior experience.

-A job that is filled by a person whom an agency has already identified.
+A Job that is filled by a person whom a gov't agency has already identified by name.

 Legislative permission to begin or continue a government program or agency.

-A legislative grant of money to finance a government program or agency.
+A legislative grant of money to finance government program.

-Funds for government programs that are collected and spent outside the regular government budget.
+Funds for government programs that are collected and spent outside the regular government budget; the amounts are determined by preexisting law rather than by annual appropriations.
+The Social Security trust fund is the largest of these.

 The authority of Congress to block a presidential action after it has taken place.
 The Supreme Court has held that Congress does not have this power.